Baschurch railway station: Campaign for reopening

 In September 2009, a local group was formed to campaign for the station to be reopened.
 An initial public meeting was attended by 250 people, and Arriva Trains Wales the franchise operator for the line agreed to re-examine the feasibility of trains stopping at Baschurch.

 As of October 2011 the campaign continued, with the commissioning of new research into the feasibility of the reopening proposal.
-Funding for the study was declined by Shropshire Council, but now campaigners are to fund it themselves.
+Funding for the study was declined by Shropshire Council, but campaigners aimed to fund it themselves.

+In 2023 the local MP, Helen Morgan told parliament there was still support locally for reopening and urged Minister of State for Transport, Huw Merriman, to take this up.
+In December 2023 Baschurch Parish Council commissioned a preliminary study of the feasibility and business case for re-opening by a professional consultancy, due to report in Spring 2024.
+If favourable, this will form the basis for formal application to Shropshire (Unitary) Council and the Department for Transport for funding to proceed to detailed re-opening plans.